Brain Imaging Lab

 What infants eat during the first year of life may have a long-term impact on their brain development.
 An imaging study of healthy 8-year-old children, who were either predominantly breastfed or formula-fed as infants, showed better brain maturation associated with breastfeeding.
 Further evaluation of whether different formula types (e.g., cow’s milk or soy formula) influence these processes longer-term is ongoing.

-Xuehua Li, MD, PhD, Postdoctoral Fellow
+Amjad Samara, MD, Postdoctoral Fellow